urban-wombat/gotables/README.md

 6. If you are sending messages between goroutines in Go, you can use a gotable Table or a set of Tables (a TableSet) to send data through your channels.
 7. gotable has methods and functions to perform tasks in these broad categories:
    a.
 Get and Set values.
+Most Go types are supported.
+   b.
+Sort and Search a table.
+Multiple keys and reverse sort and search are supported.
+   c.
+Merge two tables (with shared key(s)) into one.
+NaN and zero values are handled consistently.
+   d.
+SortUnique to remove NaN and zero values.

 ## What Is A gotable.Table?